rangav/rangav/README.md

 ### Hi there 👋

-I am a Software Engineer from Dublin, Ireland and Creator of [Thunder Client](https://www.thunderclient.com/) - Rest API Client extension for VS Code.
+I am a Software Engineer from Dublin, Ireland and Creator of [Thunder Client](https://www.thunderclient.com/) - Lightweight Rest API Client extension for VS Code.

 Thunder Client is launched on 31st March, 2021, Since then its been downloaded by more than a million developers worldwide.